UoMResearchIT/docker-introduction-archive/setup.md

 ### Verify Installation

-To quickly check if the Docker and client and server are working run the following command in a new terminal or ssh session:
+To check if the Docker and client and server are working run the following command in a new terminal session:
 ~~~
 $ docker version
 ~~~